MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 The [AzureActivity](/azure/azure-monitor/reference/tables/azureactivity) table has entries from the Azure activity log, which provides insight into any subscription-level or management group-level events that occurred in Azure.
 Let's see only `Critical` entries during a specific week.

-The [where](/azure/data-explorer/kusto/query/whereoperator) operator is common in the Kusto query language. `where` filters a table to rows that match specific criteria.
+The [where](/azure/data-explorer/kusto/query/whereoperator) operator is common in the Kusto Query Language. `where` filters a table to rows that match specific criteria.
 The following example uses multiple commands.
 First, the query retrieves all records for the table.
 Then, it filters the data for only records that are in the time range.
 Finally, it filters those results for only records that have a `Critical` level.

 > [!NOTE]
 > In addition to specifying a filter in your query by using the `TimeGenerated` column, you can specify the time range in Log Analytics.
 For more information, see [Log query scope and time range in Azure Monitor Log Analytics](/azure/azure-monitor/log-query/scope).